 Whether you’re struggling to repay a loan in your name or a loan you’ve co-signed, don’t lose hope; there are several strategies you can use to enjoy your retirement and streamline your debt:

-• Income-driven repayment plan: If you’ve taken out federal student loans, you may choose to enroll in an income-driven repayment plan, which calculates a monthly payment based on your income and family size.
+• Income-driven repayment plan: If you’ve taken out federal student loans, you may enroll in an income-driven repayment plan, which calculates a monthly payment based on your income and family size.
 These plans typically last 20 to 25 years.